-Wild Hope Fellows AY 2019-20
+Wild Hope Fellows AY 2020-21

-What are Wild Hope Fellows?
+What is the Wild Hope Fellows?

 The Wild Hope Fellows were created in 2014 by the Center for Vocation in order to nurture a yearly cohort of students who will study Lutheran as well as other perspectives on vocation and then undertake projects in the university that welcome students into thoughtful reflection on leading lives of meaning and purpose, now and when they graduate.

 Each spring semester candidates are nominated by members of the Center for Vocation Steering Committee.
 The nominees are then invited to apply and interview for the fellowship.
 Those who are selected meet regularly with Wild Hope leaders, Dr. Marit Trelstad (Religion) and Ms. Laree Winer (Student Life) to learn collaboratively about the origins, meaning, and practice of vocation at PLU.
 Wild Hope Fellows receive a stipend of $1000 for their participation in the cohort.